enasequence/read_docs/submit/assembly.rst

 |                    |                                          | assembled to form each chromosome   |
 +--------------------+------------------------------------------+-------------------------------------+

 Accessions
 ==========

 As all assemblies in ENA are submitted as 'analyses', for each assembly submission, Webin will report a unique accession number that starts with ERZ.
 For most assemblies, this accession number is for internal processing only and will not be visible in the browser.
 As a result, for most assemblies you will receive additional post-processing accession numbers starting with GCA\_.

+Always make a note of any accessions you receive as these are the unique identifiers for each of your submissions to ENA.

+The ERZ accession can be used to access information on the progress of the internal processing of each assembly through the `Webin Submissions Portal (WSP) <general-guide/submissions-portal.html>`_.
+You can also use this service to see the assigned chromosome, contig, and scaffold accessions.
+Please follow the WSP link to learn more about this.
+See individual submission guidelines for information on what accessions you will receive for each assembly type.

 In alignment with INSDC partners, `SARS-CoV-2 assemblies <https://ena-browser-docs.readthedocs.io/en/latest/help_and_guides/sars-cov-2-submissions.html>`_ will not be assigned a GCA\_ accession.
 For these assemblies, sequence accessions will continue to be assigned and the ERZ records will also be available in the browser to provide a point of access for the submitted file(s).

-Please see individual submission guidelines for information on what accessions you will receive for each assembly type.

-Always make a note of any accessions you receive as these are the unique identifiers for each of your submissions to ENA.

-The ERZ accession can be used to access information on the progress of the internal processing of each assembly through the `Webin Submissions Portal <general-guide/submissions-portal.html>`_ or `Webin Reports Service <general-guide/reports-service.html>`_.

 Submission Options
 ==================